Source code for buildtest.cli.buildspec

 [docs] def get_cache(self): """Returns cache file as loaded dictionary""" return self.cache

 [docs] def _discover_buildspecs(self): """This method retrieves buildspecs based on ``self.paths`` which is a list of directory paths to search.
-If ``--root`` is specified we process each argument and recursively find all .yml files """ buildspecs = [] # add all buildspecs from each repo. walk_tree will find all .yml files # recursively and add them to list if not self.paths: raise BuildTestError( "Unable to search any buildspecs, please specify a directory" ) if self.paths: for path in self.paths: buildspec = walk_tree(path, ".yml") buildspecs += buildspec if not self.terse: print(f"Buildspec Paths: {self.paths}") return buildspecs
+If ``--directory`` is specified we process each argument and recursively find all .yml files """ buildspecs = [] # recursively search all .yml files in directory and add to list if self.paths: for path in self.paths: buildspec = walk_tree(path, ".yml") buildspecs += buildspec if self.buildspec_files_to_add: buildspecs += self.buildspec_files_to_add # if no buildspecs found we raise an exception and exit if not buildspecs: raise BuildTestError( "Unable to find any buildspecs, please specify a valid file or directory when searching for buildspec." ) if not self.terse: print(f"Buildspec Paths: {self.paths}") return buildspecs

 [docs] def _write_buildspec_cache(self): """This method is responsible for writing buildspec cache to file""" with open(BUILDSPEC_CACHE_FILE, "w") as fd: json.dump(self.update_cache, fd, indent=2) if not self.terse: print(f"Updating buildspec cache file: {BUILDSPEC_CACHE_FILE}")